SerhiiMyronets/homelab/00-prerequisite/README.md

 ---

-## 🌐 Proxmox Network Setup & Tips
+## ⚙️ Post-Install Configuration for Proxmox

-To make the Kubernetes cluster work in a separate and clean environment, I recommend creating an **isolated bridge with NAT**.
-This keeps your home network untouched and avoids changing router settings.

-💡 **Quick setup script:**
-Right after installing Proxmox, run this script to configure repositories and enable basic networking:
+After installing Proxmox, it's a good idea to run a quick setup script that configures repositories, enables community features, and sets up basic networking defaults.

+💡 This will save time and avoid common issues with missing packages or unconfigured interfaces.

+### 🔧 Run Post-Install Script

+You can execute the following script directly on your Proxmox host:

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/community-scripts/ProxmoxVE/main/tools/pve/post-pve-install.sh)"
 ```

+This script will:

+* Enable community repositories
+* Update package lists
+* Fix subscription-related prompts in the UI
+* Configure basic system settings

+Once done, continue with the network configuration below.

 ---

 ### 🧩 Network Interface Configuration

+To make the Kubernetes cluster work in a separate and clean environment, I recommend creating an **isolated bridge with NAT**.
+This keeps your home network untouched and avoids changing router settings.
 You’ll need to modify the network interface settings on your Proxmox host.

 > 🖍️ **Important:** Your real network interface (e.g. `enp3s0`) will likely be **different** from mine.
 Make sure to replace it everywhere — it appears **4 times** in the config below.
 > Run `ip a` or `ip link` on the Proxmox host to find the correct interface and replace `enp3s0` in the config below.